bilalq/blog/source/_posts/2012-10-01-diving-into-titanium-alloy.markdown

 elements for each platform separately (while recycling the common elements wherever you can).

-This all sounds well and good, but there are some problems you'll notice if you try using it.
+This sounds amazing at first, but there are some problems you'll notice if you try using it.
 For starters, it's difficult to understand what best practices are.
 Tutorials and screencasts you find often reference outdated APIs or techniques, leaving you wondering what went wrong.
 Even more problematic, there